SkillsUnion/tamkeen-cloud/1.2-introduction-to-version-control/3-github.md

 # GitHub

-## Learning Objectives
+## Learning Objectives: GitHub**

-1. Know what Github is and what feature it has
+1. Understand the purpose of GitHub and its features for collaborative software development.
-2. Know how to fork a repo on GitHub
+2. Learn how to fork a repository to create an independent copy of a GitHub repo.
-3. Know how to clone a repo from GitHub
-4. Know how to push changes to GitHub
-5. Know how to pull changes from GitHub
+3. Use `git clone` to download a local copy of a repository for editing.
+4. Gain proficiency in pushing local changes to GitHub using `git push` and pulling changes from GitHub using `git pull`.
-6. Know how to view repo commit history in GitHub
+5. Learn how to view commit history on GitHub to track and analyze changes over time.

 ## Introduction